 You know, the kind where you drifted off with ease, dreamed deeply, and woke up before the alarm, refreshed & revitalized?

 If that sounds like you, great!
-If not – you might be one of the 70 million Americans who suffer from a sleep disorder, one of the 30% of adults who has experienced short-term insomnia at some point in their lives, or even one of the 10% for whom long-term insomnia has become a difficult reality.
+If not – you might be one of the 70 million Americans who suffer from a sleep disorder, one of the 30% of adults who have experienced short-term insomnia at some point in their lives, or even one of the 10% for whom long-term insomnia has become a difficult reality.

 The great news is that you don’t have to suffer any longer.
 If your goal is a great nights’ sleep – tonight and every night – let The Doctors Studio help you turn that dream into a reality!